younes38/NeuralNetworkZero/README.md

 # NeuralNetworkZero
-A deep learning model implemented from scratch using only Numpy.
+A  neural network implemented from scratch using only Numpy for calculations.
 The model predicts (cat, non-cat) pictures.

 ## Steps